-In the first scenario, you start with three characters who wake up "in your cryptosleep sarcophagi to the sound of sirens and ripping metal".
+In the first scenario, you start with three characters who wake up "in your cryptosleep sarcophagi to the sound of sirens and ripping metal."
 This scenario is a combination of two very familiar sci-fi tropes: the sleeper ship and the crash landing on a deserted alien world, which is a classic blend: take, for example, the fate of the ruined colony ship Hispania in Freelancer, the encounter with a meteor storm in Pitch BIack, or the hypersleep malfunction in zombies-in-space offering Pandorum.
-This starting scenario stands in a clear lineage to these other tales of long-spaceflights-gone-wrong, and immediately puts the player's imagination within a scenario they'll recognise.
-You control only a few characters after all, rather than a large, more practical and more directed colonisation effort.
+This starting scenario stands in a clear lineage to these other tales of long-spaceflights-gone-wrong, and immediately puts the player's imagination within a scenario they'll recognize.
+You control only a few characters after all, rather than a large, more practical and more directed colonization effort.
 What better and more narratively sensible way to get only a small number of people onto the surface of an unknown world than through a "cryptosleep" disaster in orbit?

 In the second starting scenario, you're a rich, galaxy-trotting backpacker who leaves behind a "glitterworld home" in order to explore the "real" universe.
-No sci-fi story has ever explored this concept of the "bored explorer" better than Iain M. Banks's Culture series.
+No sci-fi story has ever explored this concept of the "bored explorer" better than Iain M Banks's Culture series.
 Take the lead character of The Player of Games who, bored with success and safety, travels to a far scarier part of the galaxy and risks death and dismemberment in the process.
 In RimWorld, this again offers a strong and entirely convincing narrative justification for how only a few people would wind up on a barren planet at the edge of known space, and a reason for them wanting to scrape out a living.
 This scenario positions the game's "story" within another set of familiar sci-fi ideas of the deeply safe utopian society and the risky outer world that, now overcome in the everyday life of its citizens, beckons to a certain few who desire risk, adventure, and discovery.

-In the final scripted start to the game, players can choose to be natives to the planet instead of new arrivals, playing as five survivors of a local tribe "destroyed by the great blood machines sent by the gods", and struggling to rebuild.
+In the final scripted start to the game, players can choose to be natives to the planet instead of new arrivals, playing as five survivors of a local tribe "destroyed by the great blood machines sent by the gods," and struggling to rebuild.
 Once again, we see a clear lineage for this third scenario throughout sci-fi.
 Take the interaction between spacefarers and tribespeople in Arthur C. Clarke's Encounter at Dawn or the Goa'uld from Stargate SG-1 who trick less technologically advanced societies into thinking they're gods.
 This kind of comparison between the "primitive" and the "advanced" situates this RimWorld scenario very differently to the previous two, but once more within common and more importantly familiar sci-fi tropes.
-We see here not the contract between civilisation and the empty world as in the second scenario, but rather the contrast between high- and low-technology, the meeting of alien cultures, the impossibility of understanding a society so far outside one's own, and the place of tribal peoples in a galaxy filled with space travellers.
+We see here not the contract between civilization and the empty world as in the second scenario, but rather the contrast between high- and low-technology, the meeting of alien cultures, the impossibility of understanding a society so far outside one's own, and the place of tribal peoples in a galaxy filled with space travelers.

 These scenarios take the disparate elements of RimWorld's world and offers the player a loose, but clear, narrative structure for understanding what takes place within it.
 But once procedural generation enters the fray, things start to get a little wackier.
-On top of the three set scenarios, the player is also given the option of generating a randomised scenario.
+On top of the three set scenarios, the player is also given the option of generating a randomized scenario.
 In one I found myself starting the game with over five hundred units of tortoise leather, which didn't really strike me as being absolutely integral to the quotidian science-fiction alien-planet survival-story.
 In another I began with 60 already-fertilized (well, we are living in the future, after all) cassowary eggs; in a third I was lucky enough to bring three foxes with me along with a group of characters suffering from malnutrition (the tragic outcome of this scenario is painfully obvious).
-One time, I even started with a doomsday rocket launcher, a bionic arm... and 300 bales of hay.
+One time, I even started with a doomsday rocket launcher, a bionic arm… and 300 bales of hay.
 The perfect set of tools to survive in the wilderness, right?

-Many of these are what we might call "frontier items," more familiar to real-world, pre-contemporary settlers than space travellers.
+Many of these are what we might call "frontier items," more familiar to real-world, pre-contemporary settlers than space travelers.
 So, despite the wackiness, even this has an anchor in established sci-fi.
 Perhaps the most famous example is the Firefly universe, in which we see rapid and presumably faster-than-light space travel and a thriving interstellar economy, sitting alongside dozens of "border worlds" akin to the American West making their way with horses, carts, and shootouts in backwater saloons.
 (And I'm sure that if it existed, Firefly's second season would've had at least one episode about a planet with a tortoise leather economy.)

-This is backed up by another feature of RimWorld: player-created scenarios.
+This is backed up by another feature of RimWorld: Player-created scenarios.
 Users can create carefully-crafted scenarios and share them with others, and most successful shared scenarios seem to be those with a strong integration between the story and the resources and characters the player starts the game with.
 Among the over 500 fan-made scenarios, some of the most well-received mods include one that puts the player in control of an exiled group of tribespeople, another that sets you as the last soldier in a devastated platoon, and one even starts you off as a group of hungover partiers.
-Each of these has analogues in other media, and each offers a way to contextualise their play.
+Each of these has analogues in other media, and each offers a way to contextualize their play.

 This style of directed or limited procedural generation can also be found in the game's "AI Storyteller" system.
 Think of these as a more complex version of the difficulty selection in other games.
-One slowly ramps up difficulty, one gives long periods of calm interspersed with dramatic challenges, while the last, the charmingly named "Randy Random", does everything in his power lives up to his name.
+One slowly ramps up difficulty, one gives long periods of calm interspersed with dramatic challenges, while the last, the charmingly named "Randy Random," does everything in his power lives up to his name.

 Because these storytellers can interact with the pre-chosen scenarios in a vast range of ways, you might think that the "origin stories" of your team, whether survivors, explorers, or tribespeople, might quickly become lost in the game's events and the massive possibility space of RimWorld's mechanics and events system.
-But that isn't really the case, as one comes to instead position these events within the narrative selected at the start — a particularly dreadful catastrophe can be seen as just another trial that the survivors of the doomed ship will have to endure before making it back to civilisation, whilst that same catastrophe in the bougie backpacker scenario will put the mettle of the explorer to the test and bring home the danger of these frontier worlds.
+But that isn't really the case, as one comes to instead position these events within the narrative selected at the start—a particularly dreadful catastrophe can be seen as just another trial that the survivors of the doomed ship will have to endure before making it back to civilization, whilst that same catastrophe in the bougie backpacker scenario will put the mettle of the explorer to the test and bring home the danger of these frontier worlds.
 In this way, the AI Storytellers integrate well with the starting scenarios, keeping them fresh rather than clashing and undermining their fairly exact stories.

-By skilfully weaving well-worn (and well-loved) sci-fi settings through the game's core, RimWorld counts on the player's familiarity with similar stories to be a point of reference in a world of immense possibilities.
+By skillfully weaving well-worn (and well-loved) sci-fi settings through the game's core, RimWorld counts on the player's familiarity with similar stories to be a point of reference in a world of immense possibilities.
 Despite all the charts and statistics, RimWorld exists in a broader conversation with our expectations and understandings of sci-fi stories, explores the directions such stories can take when combined with procedural elements, and allows the player to explore a totally unknown universe that is, in some small ways, surprisingly familiar.